django-oscar/django-oscar/docs/source/internals/development-environment.rst

   The Vagrant machine forwards port 8000 to post 8080 and so the site can be accessed at http://localhost:8080 on your host machine.

-* The Vagrant machine install Apache2 and mod_wsgi.
+* The Vagrant machine installs Apache2 and mod_wsgi.
 You can browse the site through Apache at http://localhost:8081 on your host machine.